cozy/cozy-template/README.md

 ### Maintainer

-The lead maintainer for cozy-template and tooling is @m4dz, send him/her a :beers: to say hello!
+The lead maintainer for cozy-template and tooling is [@m4dz](https://github.com/m4dz), send him a :beers: to say hello!

 ### Get in touch